caldric/automate_attendance/README.md

 # Automate Attendance

-Using Selenium with Python, automates the GA class attendance in the Heroku app.
+Using Selenium with Python, the `automate.py` script automates the GA class attendance in the [Heroku app](https://ga-garnet-production.herokuapp.com/sign_in).